astarte-platform/astarte/doc/pages/user/030-manage_interfaces.md

 Update will also fail if the interface doesn't provide a compatible upgrade path from the previously installed minor.

+### Interface update limitations

+#### Major version updates

+Major version updates have no intrinsic limitations as they are not meant to ensure compatibility with older versions of the same interface.
+Therefore, if you plan to bump your interface major you are allowed to update your interface at your preference.
+Please, refer to the [Interface Design Guide](029-interface_design_guide.html) to follow the best practices while developing your new updated interface.

+#### Minor version updates

+Minor version updates are conceived to guarantee retro-compatibility and, as such, they allows only for a limited subset of update operations.

+Currently, based on the interface type and aggregation, different update capabilities are provided:

+- `properties`:
+  - at interface root level, `doc` and `description` updates are allowed;
+  - at mapping level, `doc` and `description` updates are allowed.
+Moreover, an arbitrary number of new mappings can be added;

+- `individual datastream`:
+  - at interface root level, `doc` and `description` updates are allowed;
+  - at mapping level, `doc`, `description` and `explicit_timestamp` updates are allowed.
+Moreover, an arbitrary number of new mappings can be added;

+- `object aggregated datastream`:
+  - currently, due to a limitation in how data are stored within Cassandra, the `doc`, `descriprion` and `explicit-timestamp` fields *can not* be updated;
+  - at mapping level, an arbitrary number of mappings can be added.

+Where not explicitly stated, all the other values are to be considered as not updatable.
+In case you need to update one of those fields, please consider updating your interface major version.

 ## Interfaces lifecycle

 Interfaces are versioned through a semantic versioning-like mechanism.
 A Realm can hold any number